PERSUE-Lab-ASU/Zoom-Privacy-Data-Collection-Framework/ARTIFACT-EVALUATION.md

 For email functionality, you'll need to set up an app password for Gmail.
 Follow the instructions at [Nodemailer Gmail Setup](https://nodemailer.com/usage/using-gmail) to generate the required password.

 ### Accessibility (All badges)
 The artifact can be accessed by cloning this GitHub repository.
+The commit ID to be evaluated is b93632b.